-DB23 is a truly transitional work—it is the last issue curated and selected almost entirely under the direction of Drunken Boat Founding Editor Ravi Shankar, who is now serving on the Drunken Boat Board of Directors.
-In it is the vision of an incredibly dedicated staff of volunteer readers, editors, and (perhaps most importantly) artists who worked as a team with me when I first joined Drunken Boat as Managing Editor in 2014.
+#23 is a truly transitional work—my first as Editor of this journal.
+In it is the vision of an incredibly dedicated staff of volunteer readers, editors, and (perhaps most importantly) artists who worked as a team with me when I first joined this journal as Managing Editor in 2014.
 Though many of our seemingly inexhaustible volunteer staff elected to stay on in new or previous positions, we are also welcoming new editors and readers who are stepping into both new and established roles.
-In this way, DB23 is the final issue of an era, but it is not a final issue, and I hope that DB23 signals a transition of growth through change rather than a sharp departure.
+In this way, #23 is the final issue of an era, but it is not a final issue, and I hope that #23 signals a transition of growth through change rather than a sharp departure.

-DB23 is especially significant to me because it includes the Glass House Shelter folio, edited and conceived by Julie Batten.
-Julie was one of the first writers I met with when I began as the managing editor at Drunken Boat, and her vision for this project was an indication of how right this community was for me.
-Ravi’s expansive vision of art included those often most marginalized not only by the creative world but by our society as a whole, and I was immediately grateful to be entering this actively inclusive and encouraging space.
+#23 is especially significant to me because it includes the Glass House Shelter folio, edited and conceived by Julie Batten.
+Julie was one of the first writers I met with when I began as the managing editor, and her vision for this project was an indication of how right this community was for me.
+Her expansive vision of art included those often most marginalized not only by the creative world but by our society as a whole, and I was immediately grateful to be entering this actively inclusive and encouraging space.
 I was homeless as a teenager.
 Despite how often I say it, it doesn’t seem to get easier to say: that lingering shame and fear collects in my sternum and weighs me down when I try to write about it.
 Julie discusses this shame in her brilliant introduction to the project:

 “The shame is present in all of the pieces we share here in this folio and it seems that the deeper we slip into denial, the more we not only carry our shame, but more critically, more disastrously, we become it.
 It is a condition born of our otherness, of that whistle that sends us running to the back of the line, of the voices we carry in our heads that whisper not good enough."